7-Day Saint Vincent and the Grenadines Itinerary

 Day 1: Arrive in Saint Vincent

-The international airport in Saint Vincent and the Grenadines is on the main island, Saint Vincent.
+The Argyle International Airport in Saint Vincent and the Grenadines is on the main island, Saint Vincent.

-Taxis line up at the arrivals area and are ready to pick up passengers.
+Taxis line up at the arrivals area, ready to pick up passengers.
 We had a great driver and ended up getting his WhatsApp number to book rides with him for the rest of our time on the island!
-I recommend you do this with your driver as well if you like them.
+I recommend doing this with your driver as well, if you like them.

 We stayed at Mariner’s Hotel and had a lovely stay.
-It’s right on the beach, there’s an on-site restaurant that makes meals convenient, and it was overall a good location between the airport and Kingstown.
+It’s right on the beach, it has an on-site restaurant, and it was overall a good central location between the airport and Kingstown.

 More Places to Stay in Saint Vincent: